Explore the Art of Applique in Quilting With A Fun Fusible Web Project

-Playing with applique is fun, and the raw edge technique makes quick work of intricate shapes.
+Playing with applique is fun, and the raw edge applique technique makes quick work of intricate shapes.
 Any shape can be added to a quilt or other project in just a few easy steps.
-For this project, we’ll use paper backed fusible webbing and simple shapes to get you started.
+For this project, we’ll use paper backed fusible webbing and simple flower shapes to get you started.

 You’ll need some lightweight, paper backed, fusible web and fabric scraps, along with a base piece about 18x20 for this project.
 To keep the final project soft, be sure to use a lightweight web that indicates it is sewable.

 1. Trace the shape you wish to use by placing the fusible web over the pattern with the paper side up.
 Know that your shape will be fused in reverse from this drawing, so if you have a directional shape like an animal or letters, you may need to draw it onto another piece of paper, then cut it out and reverse it for tracing.

-This shape is the flower petal, and I will have 13 of them from the same fabric.
+2. The above shape is the flower petal, and I will have 13 of them from the same fabric.
 Trace all that you will need on the paper side of the fusible webbing.

-Fuse the webbing to the backside of the fabric following the manufacturer’s instructions for heat setting on your iron.
+3. Fuse the webbing to the backside of the fabric following the manufacturer’s instructions for heat setting on your iron.
 For this project, the iron is set for no steam and a wool (medium) heat setting.

-Cut out the flower petal shapes and remove the paper from the back.
+4. Cut out the flower petal shapes and remove the paper from the back.

-For the branches, fuse a rectangle of fusible web to a rectangle of brown fabric.
+5. For the branches, fuse a rectangle of fusible web to a rectangle of brown fabric.
 Then use your rotary cutter to cut some long, wavy shapes like branches.
 Cut 5 in different lengths.

-For the flower centers, use a small, round item and draw around it for your circle.
+6. For the flower centers, use a small, round item and draw around it for your circle.
 Fuse the webbing to the backside of a scrap of gold.
 My circle is about one and a half inches in diameter.
 Cut 3.

-Place the elements on your background and ensure you have all the pieces you need.
+1. Place the elements on your background and ensure you have all the pieces you need.

-Remove all but the bottom layer, in this case, the branches.
-Fuse the branches to the background.
-Stitch the appliques to the block with a narrow zigzag stitch.
+3. Stitch the branch appliques to the block with a narrow zigzag stitch.
 I use the Madam Sew Ultimate Presser Foot set, #12 Zig Zag foot.
 The clear front section makes it easy to see where your needle is going.
 Set your stitch width and length to a pleasing size.
 For this project, I set the stitch length to 1.0 mm, and the stitch width to 2.5 mm, decreasing the width as I got to the smallest parts of the branches.

 As you get to the point where the pieces intersect, stitch across the overlap area, and then continue around the next branch.

-Press the branches.
-Add the flower petals where you want them to be, and fuse them down.
+5. Add the flower petals where you want them to be, and fuse them down.
 Then, stitch the petals in a coordinating thread color.

-Add the golden circles for the centers, press to fuse.
+6. Add the golden circles for the centers, press to fuse.
 Then stitch these in a coordinating thread color.

 Your flowers bloom on the branches.

-Add a half flower on one edge to make three focal points.
+7. Add a half flower on one edge to make three focal points.
 Cut off the excess fabric on the half flower even with the project edge.

 Quilt your project as you like, this is a great time to practice your free motion quilting.
-See my Madam Sew post How To Stipple Quilt for some tips and tutorial.
+See my Madam Sew post How To Stipple Quilt for some tips and tutorials.
 For my quilt, I stipple quilted the blue background, but left the flowers and branches unquilted.
 This will flatten the background, allowing the flowers to puff a bit, becoming more dimensional.
 If you want, you could do some echo quilting inside the petals with matching color thread.